How To Check A Dog's Fever

 If you have taken your dog's temperature and it is between 100 and 102.5, your dog does not have a fever.
 If it is over 102.5, call the vet.
 There are some basic things you can do to help your dog and make it more comfortable, but this is when you should be concerned about getting it to a vet as soon as possible.
 Make sure that you follow all of these steps so that your dog is as calm as they can be when you do this.

-If you'd like to read similar articles to How To Check A Dog's Fever, we recommend you browse around our Pets category.
+If you want to read similar articles to How To Check A Dog's Fever, we recommend you visit our Pets category.